alvarogarcia7/blog_source/content/blog/2018-07-04-danger-business-as-usual.markdown

 This client was using "if ain't broken, don't touch it", with a good-enough solution.

-Not questioning the existing choice leaves the client in a worse place that they could be.
+Not questioning the existing choice is expensive, putting you in a worse place that they could be.
 Questioning all the existing choices is expensive, and time-consuming.
-Finding the sweet spot for questioning depends heavily on the context.
+Finding the sweet spot (whether to question or not), depends heavily on the context.